facuvar/wallu-resources/src/content/blog/el-perro-no-quiere-comer-en.md

 The dog looks at me at the bowl as if I had served him boiled broccoli with a "what is this?" expression.
 I bring the food closer and he smells it with distrust, then turns around offended, as if instead of kibble I had given him taxes.
 I insist: "Come on, eat, you love this!".
-He responds with his look: "Let's see, human, would you eat the same thing every day?
-Kibble in the morning, kibble in the afternoon, kibble at night!
-Not even Netflix repeats series this much".

 And there he stays, lying down, waiting for me to bring him a juicy steak or at least a pizza with extra cheese.